Reviews

 Pro: Available in Most States

-Rapid Finance loan options are available in almost every state in the U.S. So it’s likely that you’ll have choices in your area.
+Rapid Finance loan options are available in nearly every state in the U.S., so you’ll likely have choices in your area.

 Pro: Variety of Loan Options

-You can find a merchant cash advance, line of credit, invoice factoring loan, an SBA loan, and many other types of loans with Rapid Finance.
+You can find merchant cash advances, lines of credit, invoice factoring loans, SBA loans, and many other loan types with Rapid Finance.

 Pro: Simple Application Process

 The application process with Rapid Finance is straightforward.
-In just a few minutes, you can find out if you qualify.
+You can determine qualification in just a few minutes.

 Pro: Low Credit Score Applicants May Have Options